WilliamLwj/About/_pages/about.md

   - /about.html
 ---

+I am goint to be a Ph.D. student in Statistics at Purdue University.

-I am a senior student majoring in Mathematics at the Chinese University of Hong Kong, with double stream in Computational Applied Mathematics (CAM) and Enrichment, but I am also very interested in Statistics and Data Science.
+Previously, I majored in Mathematics at the Chinese University of Hong Kong, with double stream in Computational Applied Mathematics (CAM) and Enrichment Mathematics, and I am also very interested in Statistics and Computer Science.
+I was also an exchange student at UPenn for one semester.

-I am applying for Ph.D. degrees in Statistics and Industrial Engineering.
+My research interest lies in the area of Machine Learning, more precisely, in theories of Deep Learning, Optimization, and Reinforcement Learning.
+I am also broadly interested in other Mathematics-related topics.

+I am very fortunate to have worked with Prof. Ronald Lui, Prof. Paris Perdikaris, Prof. Raymond Chan and Prof. Ping Luo.

 ## Recent News
+/05/2019 I start to work at Sensetime Research.

+/09/2018 I start to work for Prof. Ronald LokMing Lui on Teichmuller mapping and its applications

 /09/2018 I start to work for Prof. Ronald LokMing Lui on Teichmuller mapping and its applications